landonepps/mecab-ios-sample/README.md

-# mecab-ios-sample
+# Mecab Sample for iOS
 Sample Swift project for MeCab.
-Updated for iOS 12.
+Updated for iOS 12.x and Swift 5.

 Use the following command to clone and get the mecab-ios submodule as well: